gasparbarancelli/spring-native-query/README.md

 }
 ```

-findUsers.twig file example
+findUsers.sql file example

 ```sql
 SELECT cod as "id", full_name as "name" FROM USER
 ```

-findUsersByFilter.twig file example, only add parameter when variables is not null
+findUsersByFilter.sql file example, only add parameter when variables is not null

 ```sql
 SELECT cod as "id", full_name as "name" FROM USER